-How Private Rowsell was to spend the interim between his attestation and his departure on...overseas service...is not clear - and is not documented among his papers.
-It may be that he returned temporarily to work in Glenwood and perhaps likely that he was to spend some time at his parents' home at the Notre Dame Bay community of Exploits - but this of course is only speculation.
+How Private Voisey was to spend the interim between his attestation and his departure on...overseas service...is not clear - and is not documented among his papers.
+It may be that he returned temporarily to work and surely likely that he was to spend some time at his home on Haggerty Street - but this of course is only speculation.